clari/react-orderable/README.md

 ## Why react-orderable?
 Compared to [React DnD](https://github.com/gaearon/react-dnd), I wanted this component to be simple to use for the common case.
 Also, I did not want to use the DnD API.
 While DnD provides a standard UI for drag and drop (ghost image), I wanted more control over the appearance (movement along an axis, no ghosting).

-Compared to [jQuery Sortable](https://jqueryui.com/sortable) and [Rubaxa's Sortable](https://rubaxa.github.io/Sortable), the state of the component is passed in as props, rather than maintained internally.
+Compared to [jQuery Sortable](https://jqueryui.com/sortable) and [Rubaxa Sortable](https://rubaxa.github.io/Sortable), the state of the component is passed in as props, rather than maintained internally.
 This allows the order of items to be stored in a state container such as Redux.